Gallo's career-high 5 RBIs back Perez as Rangers top A's 8-1

 After Mark Canha doubled off Perez to end an 0-for-25 drought and put runners at second and third with out in the sixth, reliever Jose Leclerc struck out Josh Phegley and got pinch-hitter Matt Joyce on a deep flyout to right.

+''The ball Joyce hits, last night it's probably out of the stadium,'' Oakland manager Bob Melvin said. ''Today the wind is blowing the other way.
+But we had our fair share of opportunities to get back.''

 Gallo had a two-run single in the sixth to help the Rangers avoid their first 1-5 start since 2006.
-The 23-year-old slugger has two homers while starting all six games in place of Beltre, who needs 58 hits for 3,000 in his career.

-Matt Bush's wild pitch in the eighth gave Oakland its only run.

 EARLY SUB

 Oakland right-hander Jesse Hahn will take rookie righty Raul Alcantara's spot in the rotation Thursday at Kansas City after Alcantara gave up eight runs over two innings in a 10-5 loss to Texas in the series opener.
 Hahn replaced him and allowed two runs in six innings.
-A's manager Bob Melvin didn't say it was permanent. ''One start and out of the rotation, that's kind of difficult,'' Melvin said. ''We're trying to play a hot hand.''
+Melvin didn't say it was permanent. ''One start and out of the rotation, that's kind of difficult,'' Melvin said. ''We're trying to play a hot hand.''

 TRAINER'S ROOM

-Rangers: RHP Tyson Ross (thoracic outlet syndrome surgery) is scheduled for five innings in an extended spring training game Monday in Arizona. ...
+Rangers: Manager Jeff Banister didn't offer a timetable on Beltre. ...
+RHP Tyson Ross (thoracic outlet syndrome surgery) is scheduled for five innings in an extended spring training game Monday in Arizona. ...
 INF Hanser Alberto (right shoulder tightness) will continue his rehab Monday in Arizona.

 UP NEXT